 - Standard terms: What the tenant/owner can and cannot do

-- Special terms agreed upon in advance such as pets, smoking, or guests
+- Special terms agreed upon in advance such as pets, smoking, parking, or guests

-Renting with your pet If you want to rent a home in Australia with your four-legged friend, you will need to get written agreement from your property manager.
+Renting with your pet?
+If you want to rent a home in Australia with a four-legged friend, you will need to account for that in your rental costs and get a written agreement from your property manager.
 Western Australia is the only Australian state that legally allows for the payment of a pet bond, which is usually a one-off fee of $260.

 Signing a Residential Tenancy Agreement